oxc-project/acorn-test262/tests/typescript/tests/cases/conformance/jsx/tsxReactEmitNesting.tsx.md

                               "type": "Literal",
                               "start": 341,
                               "end": 365,
-                              "raw": "\"What needs to be done?\"",
+                              "value": "What needs to be done?",
-                              "value": "What needs to be done?"
+                              "raw": "\"What needs to be done?\""
                             }
                           },
                           {